twentytwo777/id-vk-extension/README.md

 ## Peculiarities
 - Easy to install
 - Open source code
-- Adaptation to the dark theme of the site
+- Adaptation to the dark theme of the website

 ## [License](LICENSE)
 MIT License